You Are Renting Attention

 Year 1 total

 Two vendors.
 Two timelines.
 Neither accountable for the other's output.
-You own nothing when they leave.
+Zero assets owned when they leave.

 Gracchus Partners — Fractional CGO